kieranto1204/pandas-challenge/README.md

+To get this running correctly, make sure to use gitbash to clone this repository to your local file using: git clone https://github.com/kieranto1204/pandas-challenge.git
+After doing that you will want to launch your jupyter notebook and then open up the PyCitySchools_starter.ipynb file.
+Then set your kernel to an existing jupyter server and use the one that started running when you openned your jupyter notebook, this should allow the code to run properly.

 In this challenge we were tasked with created a variety of summaries for the passing rate of reading and math in a variety of schools, both district and charters.
 We were tasked with creating a District Summary that contained the:
 - Total number of unique schools